openstreetmap/id-tagging-schema/GUIDELINES.md

 Tip: In some cases the chronology graph at taginfo ([example](https://taginfo.openstreetmap.org/tags/building=trullo)) can reveal information about the utilization patterns of a specific tag.

 If unsure, you can search among [pull requests](https://github.com/openstreetmap/id-tagging-schema/pulls?q=is%3Apr) for similar ones and see whether any were accepted/rejected, this gives strong indicator what may happen with a new one.
-Especially ones with [label "waitfor-higher-usage"](https://github.com/openstreetmap/id-tagging-schema/issues?q=label%3Awaitfor-higher-usage) are especially likely to be relevant.
+The ones labeled [waitfor-higher-usage](https://github.com/openstreetmap/id-tagging-schema/issues/labels/waitfor-higher-usage) are especially likely to be relevant.

 ### Tag Updates and Additions